Accutrainee

 The Legal Cheek View

-Accutrainee offers around 50 training contracts a year, making it one of the largest training organisations in the UK.
+Accutrainee offers over 50 training contracts a year, making it one of the largest training organisations in the UK.
 The company is not a law firm and as such offers a different kind of traineeship.
-It provides opportunities to train at a variety of organisations from investment banks and industry to niche law firms, US outfits and top 20 UK players.
-In essence, it employs trainees who are then seconded out to in-house teams and law firms.
-Secondments usually last between three and 24 months, and trainees can therefore benefit from training seats at more than one firm or organisation.
+It provides opportunities to train at a variety of organisations, from US outfits and top 20 UK players to niche boutique law firms and a wide range of other businesses ranging from start-ups to IT service companies.
+In short, it employs trainees who are then seconded out to in-house teams and law firms.
+Secondments usually last between three and 24 months, and trainees can therefore benefit from training seats at more than one firm or organisation — a more flexible approach which looks set to grow in popularity following the introduction of the Solicitors Qualifying Examination (SQE).

 Throughout the training contract, Accutrainee provides mentoring and support, including a monthly meeting with a senior solicitor or the company’s own training principal.
 It promises graduates: “Once you’re seconded to a firm, that firm is committed to training and treating you in exactly the same way as it trains and treats its own trainees.
 The only difference is you’ll be employed by us and we’ll be monitoring and ensuring that you’re receiving the support and development you need.”